idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step03_workflow.md

 When you are satisfied with your mesh input, you may invoke MOOSE without the `--mesh-only` option to execute the entire input file (mesh building and physics input).

-Executables of any MOOSE applications that contain the Reactor module in their `Makefile` can also be used, such as Griffin, Sockeye, Pronghorn, and BlueCRAB.
+Executables of any MOOSE applications that contain the Reactor module in their `Makefile` can also be used, such as Griffin, Sockeye, Pronghorn, Cardinal, and BlueCRAB.

 ## Visualization with ParaView

 The [Exodus](outputs/Exodus.md) output format is the preferred way to write out simulation results from MOOSE simulations.
 This format is supported by [ParaView](https://www.paraview.org/), [VisIt](https://visit-dav.github.io/visit-website/), and other postprocessing applications.
 ParaView is most commonly used, but the visualization procedure is similar for other programs.

+To save a lot of clicks, the following settings are recommended (in `Edit`->`Settings`):

+- +Auto Apply+: Automatically apply changes in the 'Properties' panel
+- +Load All Variables+: Load all variables when loading a data set
+- +Default Time Step+: Go to last timestep

+!media tutorial04_meshing/paraview-defaults.png
+       id=tutorial04-paraview-defaults
+       caption=Recommended default settings in ParaView. [!cite](ParaView2005)
+       style=width:50%;display:block;margin-left:auto;margin-right:auto;

 To visually inspect a mesh, first load the Exodus output file (ending in `.e`) into ParaView.
 Select the `Open` button in the top left corner, browse to the Exodus mesh file, click `OK`, and click the `Apply` button in the Properties dialogue in the lower left corner.